pfdubois/BridgeBidding/source/MajorOpenings.rst

    1♦ - 1♥ - 1N.
 When an opener bids notrump on his second bid it *does* promise a balanced hand.

-A competitive hand gets one bid, unless opener forces another out of you or gives you a choice of parking places.
+A competitive hand gets just one bid, unless opener forces another out of you or gives you a choice of parking places.
 So if your partner bids his suit again, you pass.

 "Really?", I hear you ask.
 "He's rebid 2♥ and I don't have any hearts and you want me